-4. CASE STUDIES
+4. Case Studies

 We present four case studies for applications of SFTs.
-While the first case study focuses on sophisticated string manipulation, going beyond previous approaches such as BEK [4], we want to emphasize that the utility of SFTs goes well beyond reasoning about string sanitizer processing.
+The first case study focuses on sophisticated string manipulation, that goes beyond our first case study of sanitizer analysis with Bek [4] (that is discussed further in Section 5), we want to emphasize that the utility of SFTs goes well beyond reasoning about string sanitizer processing.
 Figure 2 summarizes the essential features of each case study.